markdom/specification/1.0/markdom.md

 ##### Whitespace removal

-The representation of the content of a [*Markdom paragraph content*][] should not begin with whitespace, because the additional indentation can lead to unintended side effects.
+The representation of the content of a [*Markdom paragraph block*][] should not begin with whitespace, because the additional indentation can lead to unintended side effects.

 Assume an [*unordered Markdom list block*][] hat is followed by a [*Markdom paragraph block*][] with content that starts with two space characters.
 [This](http://spec.commonmark.org/dingus/?text=*%20foo%0A%0Abar) representation yields the expected output: